Greensky-gs/AmethystJS/README.md

 ```

 If you specify permissions, you have to handle it in case of error.

+> The customId and identifiers propreties are button custom ID

 To handle it, [create a new event](#registering-events) and record for the `buttonDenied` event.